2024 24 Hours of Daytona: Practice

 There were four practice sessions scheduled preceding the start of the race on Saturday, three on Thursday and one on Friday.
-The first 90 minute session was on Thursday morning while the second session on Thursday afternoon ran for 105 minutes.
+The first 90-minute session was on Thursday morning while the second session on Thursday afternoon ran for 105 minutes.
 The third scheduled for later that evening ran for 90 minutes; the fourth on Friday morning lasted an hour.

+Practice 1

 Dixon's No. 01 Cadillac set the fastest lap of the first practice session at 1 minute, 36.012 seconds, 0.127 seconds faster than De Phillippi's No. 25 BMW.
 Kévin Estre put the No. 6 Penske Porsche in third overall.
 Dries Vanthoor was fourth in BMW's No. 24 car and Cameron's No. 7 Porsche was fifth.
 Toby Sowery led LMP2 with a 1:39.407 lap in CrowdStrike's No. 04 car, and Hanley's No. 2 United Autosports Oreca was second.
-In GTD Pro, the No. 14 VasserSullivan Lexus of Hawskworth led with a lap of 1 minute, 46.783 seconds.
+In GTD Pro, the No. 14 Vasser Sullivan Lexus of Hawskworth led with a lap of 1 minute, 46.783 seconds.
 Marvin Kirchhöfer put the No. 9 Pfaff McLaren second.
 Calado in the No. 62 Risi Ferrari was third.
 Katherine Legge's No. 66 Gradient car set the fastest time amongst all GTD cars.
 Robby Foley set the second-fastest lap in class in Turner Motorsport's No. 96 entry.